vinay-negi/exoplanets/Readme.md

-# Exoplanet Microservice
+# Exoplanets Microservice

-This microservice allows users to manage and retrieve information about exoplanets.
+This microservice allows users to manage and retrieve information about exoplanets and provides fuel cost estimation for space voyages.

+## Architecture
+The microservice architecture is designed with consideration of Domain-Driven Design (DDD) patterns and SOLID principles.

+## Features

+- Add an Exoplanet
+- List Exoplanets
+- Get Exoplanet by ID
+- Update Exoplanet
+- Delete Exoplanet
+- Fuel Estimation for space voyages

 ## Endpoints

 - `POST /exoplanets` - Add a new exoplanet.
-- `GET /exoplanets` - List all exoplanets.
+- `GET /exoplanets?sortBy=<mass/radius>&order=<asc>` - List all exoplanets.
+Could be sorted by mass or radius, and order in ascending
 - `GET /exoplanets/{id}` - Get exoplanet details by ID.
 - `PUT /exoplanets/{id}` - Update exoplanet details.
 - `DELETE /exoplanets/{id}` - Delete an exoplanet.
-- `POST /exoplanets/{id}/
+- `GET /exoplanets/{id}/fuel?crewCapacity=<int>` - Get fuel estimation of an exoplanet according to Crewcapacity

 ## Fuel Estimation Formula